Skip to main content

 You will need to ask your employer to provide you with all the details on how to set up your salary sacrifice.
 Your employer will let you know how this will affect your overall salary package.
 Make an appointment to speak with a qualified financial adviser about whether this suits you and your goals.

-1 You cannot contribute any more money into your transition to retirement account once its set up with your initial investment.
+1 You cannot contribute any more money into your Retirement Transition account once its set up with your initial investment.

 3. If you decide to salary sacrifice, you can then top up your take home pay by replacing some or all the amount you’ve contributed into your super account with income from your Retirement Transition account.